Transradial Cardiac Catheterization

 Transradial cardiac catheterization is a procedure used to treat and diagnose certain

 heart conditions.
-It's also known as transradial cardiac cath or angiography.
+It's also called a transradial cardiac cath or angiography.

 During the procedure, a healthcare provider inserts a long thin tube (catheter) through

 the radial artery.
 The radial artery is a blood vessel in the wrist.
-He or she then
+The providerthreads

-threads this tube through the blood vessels all the way to the heart with the help
+this tube through the blood vessels all the way to the heart with the help of special

-of special X-rays.
-This tube may have various tools attached to it, depending on the
+X-rays.
+This tube may have different tools attached to it, depending on the reason

-reason for the procedure.
-For example, the healthcare provider may put a special dye
+for the procedure.
+For instance, the provider may put a special dye inside the catheter

 in your heart’s arteries.